andrewplus/epic-mickey-docs/ostown-softlock-save-fix.md

 <div markdown="1" style="background-color: #fbfb90e0; border: 1px solid #9d8524; padding: 15px;color:black">

-If you are experiencing this or any other softlock in Epic Mickey, but are <strong>not comfortable with save editing or installing homebrew on your Wii</strong>, please join the [Epic Mickey Wiki Discord server](https://discord.epicmickey.wiki) and describe the issue you are facing.
+If you are experiencing this or any other softlock in Epic Mickey, but are **not comfortable with save editing or installing homebrew on your Wii**, please join the [Epic Mickey Wiki Discord server](https://discord.epicmickey.wiki) and describe the issue you are facing.
 Someone will guide you through uploading your save so they can diagnose and repair it for you.
 Please have a [Wii-compatible SD card](https://www.nintendo.co.uk/Support/Wii/Usage/SD-Cards/Identifying-Compatible-SD-Cards/Identifying-Compatible-SD-Cards-239900.html) and a computer with a card reader handy.

 </div>